Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

 Plus, I’ve included a helpful Q&A section to give you even more of what you need to plan a successful week in Costa Rica.

-For a pre-planned itinerary, Costa Rica one week itinerary (Puntarenas Province) is terrific for those looking for a little adventure mixed with a bit of R&R.
+For a pre-planned itinerary, The Ultimate one-week Manuel Antonio, Costa Rica itinerary is terrific for those looking for a little adventure mixed with a bit of R&R.

 What time of year to visit